FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/README.md

 # **DATA PREPARATION:**
-The dataset we are working with is the Farfetch Listings obtained from kaggale website.
+The dataset we are working with is the Farfetch Listings obtained from Kaggle website.

 1. Data cleaning:
 *   Check for missing data and place holders
 *   Check for data types
 *   Extract a sub-dataset to work on the project of interest
-*   Separate independant and target variables as X and Y
+*   Separate independent and target variables as X and Y
-*   Download URL images and import it as a numpy array using OpenCV (Open Source Computer Vision Library)
+*   Download URL images and import it as a NumPy array using OpenCV (Open Source Computer Vision Library)

-2. Check data distribution for regression problems
+2. Check data distribution for regression problem

 ![alt text](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(1).png)

-* The price/target variable for regression analysis is not normally distributed, so log transfer was applied to normally distribute the price column, at the end the process will be reversed to predict the real price.
+* The price/target variable for regression analysis is not normally distributed, so log transfer was applied to normally distribute the price values, at the end the process will be reversed to predict the real price.

 ![alt text](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(2).png)

-3. check data balance for classification problems
+3. check data balance for multi-class classification

 ![Brand Distribution for a multi-classifier model](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download.png)

 *   **Brand Distribution/target labels sounds balanced for a multi-classifier**

-4. Solving class imbalancement problem for binary classification :
+4. Solving class imbalance problem for binary classification:
 *   Generating labels to help the balance

  ![before generating labels](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(3).png)